The three.js Animation System

 Update the Animation in the Loop

-Move all animations connected to the mesh forward by one second
+, all actions connected to the mixer will move forward by that amount.

 Play the Animation Clips from Parrot.glb, Flamingo.glb, and Stork.glb